Simple Vectorial Lie Algebras in Characteristic 2 and their Superizations: On analogs of for

-We set $V_2:=[\fh_{-2},V_1]=\Span(\xi_1\Phi,\ \xi_2\Phi,\ \xi_3\Phi)$ and see that $[\fh_{-2},V_2]=0$.
+We set $V_2:=[\fh_{-2},V_1]=\Span(\xi_1\Phi,\xi_2\Phi,\xi_3\Phi)$ and see that $[\fh_{-2},V_2]=0$.

-Therefore, $\Kee X_0\oplus V_1\oplus V_2$ is a $\fg_0$-submodule.
+Therefore, $\Kee X_0\oplus V_1\oplus V_2$ is a~$\fg_0$-submodule.

-We have $\{\eta_i\eta_j,\ \eta_\alpha\Phi\}=0$, i.e., $V=V_1\oplus V_2$ is a submodule to which $\Kee X_0$ us glued ``from above".
+We have $\{\eta_i\eta_j, \eta_\alpha\Phi\}=0$; i.e., $V=V_1\oplus V_2$ is a~submodule to which $\Kee X_0$ us glued ``from above''.

-Absolutely analogously, if $Y_0:=\xi_1\xi_2\xi_3$, then $Y_0$ generates the submodule $\Kee Y_0\oplus V_1\oplus V_2$, and $\Kee Y_0$ is now a submodule glued to $V$ ``from below".
+Absolutely analogously, if $Y_0:=\xi_1\xi_2\xi_3$, then $Y_0$ generates the submodule $\Kee Y_0\oplus V_1\oplus V_2$, and $\Kee Y_0$ is now a~submodule glued to $V$ ``from below".

-Now, let $W_1:=\Span(\xi_2\xi_3\eta_1,\ \xi_1\xi_3\eta_2,\ \xi_1\xi_2\eta_3)$ and $W_2:=\Span(\xi_1\eta_2\eta_3, \ \xi_2\eta_1\eta_3,\ \xi_3\eta_1\eta_2)$.
-Then
+Now, let $W_1:=\Span(\xi_2\xi_3\eta_1, \xi_1\xi_3\eta_2,\xi_1\xi_2\eta_3)$ and $W_2:=\Span(\xi_1\eta_2\eta_3, \xi_2\eta_1\eta_3, \xi_3\eta_1\eta_2)$.
+Then,

-We see that $U:=V\oplus W_1\oplus W_2$ is a submodule and $\fh$ annihilates the quotient $U/V$, and hence it is possible to glue any element of $W_1\oplus W_2$ to $V$.
+We see that $U:=V\oplus W_1\oplus W_2$ is a~submodule and $\fh$ annihilates the quotient $U/V$, and hence it is possible to glue any element of $W_1\oplus W_2$ to $V$.

-Finally, in the 6-dimensional quotient of $\Lambda^3(\xi,\eta)$ the tautological representation of $\fo_\Pi^{(1)}(6)$ is realized; it can not be, however, singled out as a SUBmodule, and, moreover, it is glued to the whole submodule $U$, the elements $X_0$ and $Y_0$ including.
+Finally, the tautological representation of $\fo_\Pi^{(1)}(6)$ is realized in the 6-dimensional quotient of~$\Lambda^3(\xi,\eta)$; it cannot be, however, singled out as a~SUBmodule, moreover, it is glued to the whole submodule $U$, including the elements~$X_0$ and~$Y_0$.

-Now, look at the elements of $\fg_1$ whose expressions contain $t$.
+Now, look at the elements of $\fg_1$ whose expressions contain~$t$.